Microsoft/azure-docs.cs-cz/articles/azure-functions/functions-create-first-java-maven.md

 ---
-title: Publikování funkce do Azure pomocí Java a Maven
+title: Use Java and Maven to publish a function to Azure
-description: Vytvoření a publikování funkce aktivované protokolem HTTP do Azure pomocí jazyků Java a Maven
+description: Create and publish an HTTP-triggered function to Azure with Java and Maven.
 author: rloutlaw
-manager: gwallace
-ms.service: azure-functions
 ms.topic: quickstart
 ms.date: 08/10/2018
-ms.author: glenga
 ms.custom: mvc, devcenter, seo-java-july2019, seo-java-august2019, seo-java-september2019
-ms.openlocfilehash: 5c51e445aaa27f3f83627ccf0da8fb80e01f156c
+ms.openlocfilehash: cb43f558a5c983a8a4cc3823b278b75cb8cde78d
-ms.sourcegitcommit: 1d0b37e2e32aad35cc012ba36200389e65b75c21
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/15/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "72329531"
+ms.locfileid: "74230749"
 ---
-# <a name="quickstart-use-java-and-maven-to-create-and-publish-a-function-to-azure"></a>Rychlý Start: použití Java a Maven k vytvoření a publikování funkce v Azure
+# <a name="quickstart-use-java-and-maven-to-create-and-publish-a-function-to-azure"></a>Quickstart: Use Java and Maven to create and publish a function to Azure

-V tomto článku se dozvíte, jak sestavit a publikovat funkci jazyka Java pro Azure Functions pomocí nástroje příkazového řádku Maven.
-Jakmile budete hotovi, váš kód funkce se spustí v Azure v [plánu hostování bez serveru](functions-scale.md#consumption-plan) a spustí se požadavkem http.
+This article shows you how to build and publish a Java function to Azure Functions with the Maven command-line tool.
+When you're done, your function code runs in Azure in a [serverless hosting plan](functions-scale.md#consumption-plan) and is triggered by an HTTP request.

 <!--
 > [!NOTE]